The 9 Biggest Revelations From James Comey’s Testimony on Trump

 On Thursday morning, the Senate Intelligence Committee spent three hours grilling Comey on the details of his story; the motives behind his actions; his intuitions about the president’s motives; and, of course, Hillary Clinton’s emails.

-Here are the nine biggest revelations from Thursday’s hearing:
+Here are the nine biggest revelations from Thursday’s hearing.

 1) James Comey believes that Trump may be guilty of obstruction of justice.

 The former FBI director was asked, repeatedly, whether he believed Trump had committed obstruction of justice.
 Comey refused to directly opine on that matter.
-But he did say that he believed “the special counsel will work towards” a conclusion on that question, and that it was “ [special counsel] Bob Mueller’s job to sort that out.”
+But he did say that he believed “the special counsel will work toward” a conclusion on that question, and that it was “ [special counsel] Bob Mueller’s job to sort that out.”

 At one point, Senator James Risch played the part of Trump’s defense attorney, noting that the president had only told Comey that he hoped the FBI director would let Flynn go.